suicideSheep2/deploy2-/README.md

 ### work on cart side cuz / its color is gone and
 $###make the star permanent on small screen too
 Your Favourites gradient path is good btw change the font
+### palcement of star ?? maybe star after menu open or sth loke that
+% cant think of it rn